grantmcdermott/grantmcdermott.github.io/_posts/2022-01-14-fast-geospatial-datatable-geos.md

 ## Motivation

 This blog post pulls together various tips and suggestions that I've left around the place.
-My main goal is to show you how **data.table** can be used in geospatial workflows, as well as some additional libraries for doing high-performance spatial work in R.
+My main goal is to show you some simple workflows that I use for high-performance geospatial work in R, leaning on the **data.table** and **geos** packages.

 If you're the type of person who likes to load everything at once, here are the R libraries and theme settings that I'll be using in this post.
 (Don't worry if